 “If I would have met you three years ago, before her [his fiancée at the time], things would have been different.”

-It was my first year, Spring semester of community college, when a guy in my speech class said this to me.
-I was 18 and he was 21[?] — engaged to be married that following Fall.
+It was my first year, Spring semester of community college, when a guy in one of my classes said this to me.
+I was 18 and he was 21[?] — engaged to be married within the year.

 I do remember telling him that he probably shouldn’t have said that to me; his response was something like, “Why?
 I can admit it all I want, but it’s what I do about it that matters.”